dasosjt/TodoBackendApp/README.md

 ## Introduction

 The project is structured as a Maven project and incorporates the Spring Boot framework.
-It provides a RESTful API for managing Todo items using reactive programming with Spring WebFlux and R2DBC.
+It provides a RESTful API for managing Task items using reactive programming with Spring WebFlux and R2DBC.

 ## Prerequisites